TheRedBrain/resource-bar-api/README.md

 # Resource Bar API

-A small API mod that allows mods to easily set up a complete resource bar HUD element.
+A small java API mod that allows mods to easily set up a complete resource bar HUD element.

 This can be for example a mana bar.